Bro, I ain’t got flow isn’t only heard at your local hip hop mic night.

 If you’re designing a network from scratch with enough money, then it’s relatively easy to ensure you can capture flow from key devices.

 But maybe such a goal was only recently discussed.
-Or your clients are refusing to upgrade that 10-year-old switch for something a little more modern.
+Or the powers that hold the purse strings are refusing to upgrade that 10-year-old switch for something a little more modern.

 - Where’s all the traffic on the network happening?
 Who’s generating it?
 Where’s it going?